-Most of our Cornish beaches are accessible with dogs in the Winter months, but a lot of them have seasonal bans that come into play around Easter and run until the Autumn.
+Most of our Cornish beaches are accessible with dogs in the winter months, but a lot of them have seasonal bans that come into play around Easter and run until the Autumn.
+You an still use a number of the beaches with bans early in the morning and in the evening.
 Don’t forget that Cornwall has an amazing stretch of coast path that you can walk your dogs along all the time, as well as woodlands and moors with amazing views.

 If you’re looking for a beach that welcomes dogs all year round then we’ve made it easy for you.
 Here are the best dog friendly beaches in West Cornwall that are are open 365 days of the year.

 Bamaluz, St Ives

 St Ives has dog bans on most of its beaches during the Summer but Bamaluz welcomes them at any time.
 Also known as the ‘dog beach’ to the locals, this small cove is tucked away between Smeatons Pier and Porthgwidden.
 With easy access down the steps, you can often find a pooch or two having their daily swim at this sandy beach.
 With some of the best views found along the North coast it’s a great place for dogs and humans to relax and enjoy the fresh air.
 The nearest public carpark will probably be at ‘The Island’ which is only a 2 minute walk away.

 Not far from Cape Cornwall and Priests Cove you can find the beautiful Cot Valley or Porth Nanven.
 This small cove allows dogs all year and has a small area for parking right by the sea.
 Team your walk with the coast path towards Cape Cornwall for great views, or head South for Gwenver.
 This rugged section of the Far West of Cornwall boasts such great pathways to walk with or without your dog.